open-ce/open-ce/doc/README.yaml.md

   - open-ce-v1.0.0
 ```

-These stanza types are the only elements that are used by the open-ce environment
+The stanza types above are the only elements that are used by the open-ce environment
 [build_env.py](README.build_env.md) builds.
 However, as each feedstock in the list is
 built, other file information is used from the individual configuration files of each
-respective feedstock repository, typically found as a recipe in the `config/meta.yaml`
+respective feedstock repository, normally found as a recipe in the `config/meta.yaml`
 within each feedstock.